 (b) A report or other document that is required to be filed with the commissioner under this section must be filed electronically in the manner and format required by the commissioner.
 Except as provided in paragraph (d), the commissioner must give at least 60 days' notice to self-insured employers and insurers, and publish notice in the State Register, of the effective date of required electronic filing of the report or other document.

 (c) Where specified by the commissioner under paragraph (d), a self-insured employer or insurer must file a report or other document with the commissioner electronically according to the version of the Claims Release Standard published by the International Association of Industrial Accident Boards and Commissions (IAIABC) adopted by the commissioner.
-The commissioner must publish on the department's website a Minnesota implementation guide that prescribes reporting requirements consistent with this chapter.
+The commissioner must publish on the department's website a Minnesota implementation guide that prescribes reporting and service requirements consistent with this chapter.

 If requested by the division, a compensation judge, the Workers' Compensation Court of Appeals, or any member or employee thereof an employer, insurer, or employee shall file with the commissioner a copy suitable for imaging of any medical report or other document in possession which bears upon the case and shall also file a copy of the same report or document with the agency or individual who made the request.